-Dr. Paci-Green is Director of the Resilience Institute at Western Washington University.
-She received her PhD from Cornell University where she combined structural engineering and anthropology to study physical and social vulnerability and risk perceptions in informal districts of Istanbul, Turkey.
-She used qualitative and quantitative research methods in these settlements to recommended innovative, culturally-appropriate methods for decreasing population vulnerability.
+Dr. Paci-Green received her PhD from Cornell University where she combined structural engineering and culture anthropology to study disaster risk.
+She carried out her research in Istanbul Turkey, where she lived for two years.
+She studies the physical and social vulnerability and risk perceptions in informally built districts.
+She used qualitative and quantitative research methods in these settlements to recommended innovative, culturally-attuned methods for decreasing population vulnerability.

 To look at student reviews of state mitigation plans, done as part of Dr. Paci-Green's Natural Hazards Planning course, visit https://sites.google.com/site/envs372nathazplanning/.